At the age of six, Joseph Haydn

-(Lower Austria).
-One day, the conductor of Vienna’s St. Stephen’s Cathedral
+.
+One day, the conductor of Vienna’s St. Stephen’s Cathedral noticed him

-noticed little Joseph Haydn and brought the eight-year-old to Vienna
+, and brought the by then eight-year-old Haydn to Vienna

 as a choir boy.

-, when his voice started to break, all of a sudden he was forced to look after himself.
+.
+When his voice started to break in 1749, Haydn was all of a sudden forced to look after himself.
 He found employment as a valet with the celebrated conductor Nicola Porpora at Michaeler House, which exists to this day, right next to St. Michael’s Church